PostHog/posthog.com/contents/blog/product-market-fit-game.md

 * **Level 2** – "This sounds important, why?", "would you consider a product that didn't include that feature?" and so on.

-* **Level 3** – "If your end users were thoroughly trained and using this product effecitvely, what impact would that have on your revenue?", "what does solving this mean for you?".
+* **Level 3** – "If your end users were thoroughly trained and using this product effectively, what impact would that have on your revenue?", "what does solving this mean for you?".

 Prioritize time with those that are best-qualified.

 Once someone decides to move forward, you'll need something for people to sign.
-YC provide a [free sales agreement](https://www.ycombinator.com/sales_agreement/) for SaaS companies.
+YC provides a [free sales agreement](https://www.ycombinator.com/sales_agreement/) for SaaS companies.
 Be flexible around your earliest customers for the terms they need – it's not about maximizing revenue or contract length, it's about getting your first deal signed and learning.

+### Risk-free pricing

-### Structure your early pricing for getting _something_ sold
+Structure your early pricing for getting _something_ sold.

-When it comes to pricing, reduce the risk for your earliest customers.
+This means reducing the risk for your earliest customers.
 Charge them monthly rather than annually, unless they prefer the latter.

-There are multiple methods available.
-You can charge a recurring monthly rate, or you can charge on usage.
-I'd advocate for doing either of these early on and not shooting for annual contracts unless there's a good reason not to.

-If you are dealing with companies that expect or want annual contracts, then you can use a break clause so customers can get out of the contract easily to reduce their risk.
+If you're dealing with companies that expect or want annual contracts, give them a break clause to give them an out and reduce their risk.

-Offering a small free tier or a free trial for a set period will allow customers to try out your software before they spend anything, which helps them de-risk.
+Offering a small free tier or a free trial for a set period will allow customers to try out your software before they spend anything, which (again) helps them reduce risk.

 ## The why, when, and how of pivoting